WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_41.md

 So when the famine had spread over all the land, Joseph opened all the storehouses and sold to the Egyptians, for the famine was severe in the land of Egypt.

 ###### 57
-Moreover, all the earth came to Egypt to Joseph to buy grain, because the famine was severe over all the earth. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Moreover, all the earth came to Egypt to Joseph to buy grain, because the famine was severe over all the earth.

 ***